-Tuition and fees are due before the start of each term (Need more time to pay?
-Read more about Deferral Agreements).
+Tuition and fees are due before the start of each term.
 The information below describes penalties that can occur for nonpayment to a student account with an outstanding balance.

 If your account becomes past due, a late payment penalty charge of 1% per month will be assessed on subsequent bills (see: late fee appeal policy).